Do I need an architect for my project?

-If you’re planning on borrowing some of the money either through a loan or equity release, then talk to your bank first.
-Having a solid financial plan in place will make it easier for you to start and complete the project.
+If you’re planning on borrowing some of the money either through a new loan, remortgaging or equity release, then talk to your bank first.
+Having a solid financial plan will make it easier for you to start and complete the project.

-By now, you should have a clear idea of what you want, a file of inspiration and a budget.
-You might also have a clear idea of timescale or have an important date you want the project finished by.
+By now, you should have clarity of what you want, a file of inspiration and a budget.
+You might also have an idea of timescale or have an important date you want the project finished by.

-Considering that you have all of this in place, it’s time to make some calls and create a short list of local architects.
+Considering that you have all of this sorted, then you will want to make some calls and create a short list of local architects.

 Using the list created from your research, start calling firms.
 Key questions to ask include: